vbwanere/vbwanere/README.md

 <h1>About Me!</h1>

 - 🌱: Studied Mechanical Engineering at University of Pennsylvania.
-- 🤖: Passionate about Nanofabrication, Microelectronics Packaging and Robotics.
+- 🤖: Passionate about Precision Machining, Robotics, IoT, IC Design and Nanofabrication.
 - 💻: Utlizing GitHub to be an efficent Mechanical Engineer who can leverage code for better.

 <h1 align="center">Let's connect!</h1>